-One of my favorite artists of all time is Fela Kuti from Nigeria.
+One of my favorite musicians is Fela Kuti from Nigeria.

+Most musicians first record songs in the studio, then go perform them in concert.
+Fela Kuti did the opposite.
+He performed only new unrecorded songs in concert.
+Then once he recorded them in the studio, he’d never perform them again.
 I couldn’t help but notice the similarity.
-As if to him, the recording was the end of the life of a song, instead of the beginning.
-Makes just as much sense if you think about it that way.
+It’s as if to him, the recording was the end of the life of a song, instead of the beginning.
+It makes just as much sense if you think about it that way.

-Which of course makes me wonder about all the other beginnings and endings and things we just take for granted as fact, but make just as much sense in their opposite.
+Which of course makes me wonder about all the other beginnings and endings and things we just take for granted as fact, but make just as much sense as their opposites.